 Need a good legal resource?
 Check out Rachel Rodger’s website, Small Business Bodyguard.
 She specializes in issues like this, as well as other legal obstacles that freelancers face.

 Still not getting anywhere with a client who doesn’t want to pay?
-Follow through with your threats and put them on blast.
+Follow through with your threats.
 Not only does it feel good to vent some frustration, but it’s your duty to look out for other freelancers so they don’t get burned working with this client.

 For me this means alerting my entire community via Twitter, the Facebook group, and on this blog.
 Call the client or company out by name, and warn other freelancers not to work with them or use their services.

 You’re not doing this out of spite, and you should still be respectable about your words, but make it known that clients can’t treat business owners this way.

 8. Consider small claims court